What’s your carb tolerance?

 Your blood sugar response can be designated as normal, impaired, or abnormal, helping to determine whether you have prediabetes or diabetes.

 Another, more detailed way to test is to look at your blood sugar and insulin response — the so-called Kraft test.The Kraft test is an OGTT that measures both glucose and insulin levels.
-As Dr. Joseph R. Kraft showed, abnormally high insulin responses often occur years before abnormally high glucose responses, thereby allowing us to identify those at risk for prediabetes and diabetes much sooner than by waiting for blood sugars to climb.4 However, eating less than 150 grams of carbohydrate per day in the three days preceding an OGTT will often result in higher blood sugars after the 75-gram glucose load.
-As a result, experts in the field recommended against using this test if you are eating a low-carb diet.5
+As Dr. Joseph R. Kraft showed, abnormally high insulin responses often occur years before abnormally high glucose responses, thereby allowing us to identify those at risk for prediabetes and diabetes much sooner than by waiting for blood sugars to climb.4 However, eating less than 150 grams of carbohydrate per day in the days preceding an OGTT will often result in higher blood sugars after the 75-gram glucose load.
+As a result, experts in the field recommended against using this test if you are eating a low-carb diet.
+Traditional teaching was to eat a minimum of 150 grams of carbs per day for three days prior to the test, although other studies suggest it may take even longer to acclimate from a low carb diet.5

 “Real-world” carbohydrate tolerance testing